 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish responsibility for the development, updating, and distribution of the Texas Tech University Emergency Management Plan (TTUEMP).

-REVIEW: This OP will be reviewed in September of each year by the Texas Tech University Emergency Management Coordinator (TTUEMC) and the Texas Tech University System Emergency Management Coordinator (TTUSEMC) with substantive changes submitted through administrative channels to the president.
+REVIEW: This OP will be reviewed in September of each year by the Texas Tech University Managing Director of Emergency Management (TTUEMD) and the Texas Tech University System Emergency Management Coordinator (TTUSEMC) with substantive changes submitted through administrative channels to the President.

 The TTUEMP will be reviewed annually and will be updated and revised as appropriate.